strarsis/sage10-fse/README.md

 - <https://github.com/bobbingwide/sb/issues/6>

 ### Customization by user
-By default the user can override the theme-provided block templates and block parts, those modifications are stored as special posts in database.
+By default, the user can override the theme-provided block templates and block parts, those modifications are stored as special posts in database.
 The site editor sidebar can be opened by clicking on the logo/icon on the upper left corner in the side editor.
 From that sidebar the block templates and template parts lists can be viewed and the user customizations reset.

 ### Home versus Front page templates
-This was a gotcha for me, as I first hadn't completely understood the exact difference between those two.
+This was a gotcha for me, as I first had not completely understood the exact difference between those two.
 This very well made article explains the differences: https://davidsutoyo.com/articles/difference-front-page-php-home-php/